 - Limited pivot tables and frozen-column table functionality versus Tableau; analysts who need Excel-style reporting in a browser will hit walls

 Metabase is the fastest path from “we have data in a database” to “the business team can answer their own questions.”
-1,824 G2 reviews average 4.3/5, with open-source deployments widely praised for speed-to-first-dashboard.
-The cloud Starter plan at $100/mo covers 5 users with backups and support.
-Pro at $575/mo adds SSO, row-level permissions, and white-label embedding.
-Every data team in our partner network that started on Metabase was able to ship working dashboards inside a week.
-Capterra puts Metabase at 4.4/5 across 270 reviews , consistent with the G2 score.
+146 G2 reviews average 4.4/5, with open-source deployments widely praised for speed-to-first-dashboard.
+The cloud Starter plan runs $100/mo for 5 users, then $6/user/mo on top for every user past that.
+Pro starts at $575/mo for 10 users and adds $12/user/mo beyond, plus SSO, row-level permissions, and white-label embedding.
+That per-user overage is easy to miss on the pricing page and it compounds fast once a 40-person team piles onto Pro.
+Teams that start on Metabase routinely ship working dashboards inside a week.
+Capterra puts Metabase at 4.5/5 across 62 reviews , consistent with the G2 score.
 The ceiling is real.
 Past 20-30 active users asking questions, the lack of a semantic layer creates a metric-consistency problem that Metabase cannot solve architecturally.
 That’s the Sigma or Looker migration moment.

 Pricing breakdown